-• To help get rid of everyday dirt and oil on their face, (pre)teens should wash their face gently, twice a day, with soap or cleansers, which can be medicated or non-medicated.
+• To help get rid of everyday dirt and oil on their face, young/pre-teens should wash their face gently, twice a day, with soap or cleansers, which can be medicated or non-medicated.
 Scrubbing hard only aggravates breakouts.
-(Pre)teens who wear makeup or who have blackheads may benefit from deep cleansing with a special cleanser containing salicylic acid.
+Young/pre-teens who wear makeup or who have blackheads may benefit from deep cleansing with a special cleanser containing salicylic acid.
 This helps prevent clogged pores that can lead to pimples and acne.